-This prize, of the value of the annual income, is awarded to the student completing their third year of Industrial Engineering who achieved the highest aggregate mark in Operational Research I and II.
+This prize is awarded to the student completing Third year of Industrial Engineering who achieved the highest aggregate mark in Operational Research I and II.

 The prize was established in 1980 by colleagues and friends of the late Dr. Ben Bernholtz, twice chair of the Department of Industrial Engineering and a founder of the Canadian Operational Research Society.
 Should the candidate be qualified for another award of higher value, the award may be reverted to the student with the next highest aggregate mark in the specified courses.